qingzma/DBEstClient/README.md

 - the condition on ```kpiCount>0``` is currently not supported, only ```=``` is supported at this moment.
 It will be soon supported.

 ## Documentation

+## TODO
+- check CPU parameter.
+- SQL size cluase to include num_count.csv
+- scaling factor for AVG is not correct.
+- embedding.
+- one mdn model instead of many.